-If you do mix the pill with food, be sure to give your child the medicine right away.
-He should swallow the whole mixture to make sure that he is getting the right dose.
+If you do mix the pill with food, be sure to give your child the medication right away.
+Your child should swallow the whole mixture to make sure that the right dose is given.

-If your child spits up the medicine, call the pharmacist to find out if you need to give another pill.
-In cases where the child spits up just a small amount, he may have gotten enough of the medicine so that you wouldn’t have to give another pill.
+If your child spits up the medication, call the pharmacist to find out if you need to give another pill.
+In cases where the child spits up just a small amount, another pill may not be needed.

-Liquid medicine can come with a range of measuring devices, like droppers, spoons, or cups.
-Make sure that you use this device when giving your child medicine.
+Liquid medication can come with a range of measuring devices, like droppers, spoons, or cups.
+Make sure that you use the device you were given with the medication.
 It is unsafe to use kitchen utensils to measure medicine because they are not accurate and could result in dosing problems.

 Here are some common devices that come with liquid medicines:

 - Syringes—A syringe has measuring units on the side.
 Pull up on the syringe handle to measure the right amount.
-The medicine can then be gently squirted into your child’s mouth.
+The medication can then be gently squirted into your child’s mouth.

 Note: If the syringe came with a small cap on the tip, throw this cap away.
 It can be a choking hazard for children.

 - Droppers—Like the syringe, droppers have measuring units on the side.
-Once the device is filled with the right amount of liquid, you can gently drop the medicine into your child’s mouth.
+Once the device is filled with the right amount of liquid, you can gently drop the medication into your child’s mouth.

 - Dosage cups—These are for children who are old enough to drink without spilling.
 Place the cup on a flat surface when measuring the liquid to make sure you are pouring the right amount.

 To make it easier to identify the correct dose, stick a piece of brightly colored tape on the measuring device at the level you are supposed to fill it to.
-Also, if it seems that your child is really struggling to take the medicine because it tastes terrible, talk to the pharmacist.
-In some cases, liquid medicines can be specially flavored to mask the bad taste.
+Also, if it seems that your child is really struggling to take the medication because of the taste, talk to the pharmacist.
+In some cases, liquid medicines can be specially flavored to mask the taste of the medication.

 Knowing What Side Effects to Look For

-Carefully read the information sheet that came with your child’s medicine.
+Carefully read the information sheet that came with your child’s medication.
 This sheet will list: